 Logs Page

-All workflow executions—whether triggered manually, via API, Chat, Schedule, or Webhook—are logged to the dedicated Logs page:
+All workflow runs—whether triggered manually, via API, Chat, Schedule, or Webhook—are logged to the dedicated Logs page:

 The Logs page provides: